Back to map

 Accommodation Type:Hotel

-Status:In use as asylum accommodation
+Status:Reported in use as asylum accommodation

 Location and Context